Bricktech2000/Notes/notes/cue.md

 **see** [[habit]]

-## Environmental Dependency of Learning
+## environmental dependency of learning

 our behavior is highly controlled by environmental [[cue]]s &mdash; <https://youtu.be/IlU-zDU6aQ0?t=867>

 for efficient [[learning]] and to [[focus]] more deeply, we must teach our [[brain]]s to associate a specific environment with [[learning]]

-_the primary function of a bedroom is sleeping. the primary function of a dining table is eating. the primary function of a living area is recreation and socializing_
+_the primary function of a bedroom is [[sleep]]ing. the primary function of a dining table is eating. the primary function of a living area is recreation and socializing_

 > **example**
 >